ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

     - Which library is currently used to generate C3D files?
     - What is the exact structure of EMG data in these files?
     - What volume of data is generated per game session?
+    - Are quadriceps-specific measurements already captured in the C3D files?
 2. **OpenFeasyo Integration**:
     - Can the game be modified to automatically send data?
     - Is there an API or communication mechanism with the game?